sohambhattacharyya/sohambhattacharyya/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
 🔭 I’m currently working on Deep Learning, Image Processing and Computer Vision at TCS in India.
+Prior to that, I did my MASc (Master of Applied Science) in Electrical and Computer Engineering from Dalhousie University, Canada.
+I was supervised by Prof. Dr. Jason Gu (President, IEEE Canada, 2020-2021).
+And the title of my thesis was "Improved Artificial Potential Field Method for Robotic Path Planning".

 ## 🌐 Socials: